aquova/KA-Rando/README.md

 ## -- Overview --

-Programs to randomize the level order, enemy abilities, and Kirby's color in Kirby's Adventure.
-There are three programs contained within this repository which are to be used with a US version of Kirby's Adventure for NES.
+Randomizes the level order, enemy abilities, and Kirby's color in Kirby's Adventure.
+The main functionality is a web interface which is meant to be used with a US version of Kirby's Adventure for NES.
 As of Version 3.0.3, only the original release of the game (PRG0) is supported.

 ## -- Features --

 - Randomize the levels!
 You can now randomize the level order, so each level door you go through will take you to an unexpected level!
     - Note, boss doors and a handful of the regular levels (the ones with warp stars) are not randomized as of yet.
 - Randomize enemy abilities!
 Enemies will give you different abilities than the vanilla game when eaten.
-- Randomize your color!
-Kirby's color can now be randomized or chosen between a handful of color palettes I've selected.
-If you're feeling really crazy, you can also *completely* randomize Kirby's color, which often ends up looking rather hideous.
+- Change your color!
+Choose between a few presets I've designed, or pick any color that the NES has to offer!

 ## -- Usage --